Early Action/Priority: Apply early and receive a decision in advance of the institution’s regular response date.

 Unigo - It has a modern design and includes tons of reviews in written and video format from students at the colleges.
 Based on student feedback, schools are rated on a scale of 1-10 for a bunch of different factors including campus safety, political activity, arts culture, Greek life, intellectual life, and more.

-College Navigator - This site (put out by the National Center for Educational Statistics) doesn’t have the prettiest interface, but it’s useful for finding reliable data about any college in the country.
-If you already know what school you want, you can search for it directly.
-You can also search by state or even by area code.
-There are filters for degree level and type of college as well, so you can search for just public or private colleges or just 4-year colleges.
+College Navigator - This site (from the National Center for Educational Statistics) doesn’t have the best interface, but it’s useful for finding reliable data about any college in the country.
+You can search for schools by name, or by state, degree level, or type of college (public or private, community colleges, or just four-year universities).